 Study Area

 This study was conducted in a slaughter slab of an abattoir at Ekpoma, the Headquarter of Esan West Local Government Area in Edo State, Nigeria.
-Ekpoma lies on the geographical coordinate of latitudes 6⁰43¹ and 6⁰45¹ North and longitudes 6⁰6¹ and 6⁰8¹ east of the Greenwich meridian time.
+Ekpoma lies on the geographical coordinate of latitudes 6°43' and 6°45' North and longitudes 6°6' and 6°8' east of the Greenwich meridian time.
 Ekpoma has a population of over 290,000 people.
-The Local Government occupies a land mass of 502km² (194sqmi).
-In Ekpoma, the month with the most rain is September, with an average rainfall of 9.1 inches.
-Through the year, the temperature typically differs from 63°F to 87°F and is rarely below 57°F or above 91°F. Ekpoma possesses tropical savannah vegetation with an average annual temperature of 30.5⁰c and annual rainfall of about 19.23 mm 7.57 inches.
+The Local Government Area occupies a land mass of 502km² (194sqmi).
+In Ekpoma, the month with the highest rain is September, with an average rainfall of 9.1 inches use SI Unit (mm).
+Throughout the year, the temperature typically differs from 63°F to 87°F maintain °C and is rarely below 57°F or above 91°F maintain °C .
+Ekpoma possesses tropical savannah vegetation with an average annual temperature of 30.5°C and annual rainfall of about 19.23 mm (7.57 inches).
 The area within and around Ekpoma is covered by cropland, trees, grassland and shrubs.
 The economy of Ekpoma is largely dependent on crop and livestock farming.

-Figure 1: Esan West Local Government Area (Study area)
+Figure 1: Esan West Local Government Area (the Study area)

 Source: www.researchgate.net